Bulkley-Nechako & Fraser-Fort George

 The fuel management options considered in this project will be examined for their feasibility and potential to mitigate current risk and will also be evaluated for their longer term sustainability and climate resiliency.

-Earlier CAI work identified fuel management options that could be implemented through partnerships between producers, government agencies, First Nations and/or licensees (see the report Cariboo – Wildfire Preparedness & Mitigation Opportunities & Barriers as well as the Cariboo Adaptation Strategies Update).
+An earlier CAI project identified fuel management options that could be implemented through partnerships between producers, government agencies, First Nations and/or licensees (see the report Cariboo – Wildfire Preparedness & Mitigation Opportunities & Barriers as well as the Cariboo Adaptation Strategies Update).

 This project will: